aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/animations-transitions/advanced-slide-animations-aspose-slides-java/_index.md

 - **Which method saves a presentation as PPTX?** `presentation.save(path, SaveFormat.Pptx)`.
 - **Do I need a license for development?** A free trial works for evaluation; a license is required for production.
 - **Can I change the after‑animation color?** Yes, by setting `AfterAnimationType.Color` and specifying the color.

+## aspose slides maven: Why Advanced Animations Matter
+Advanced animations let you control the visual flow of a deck, spotlight key data, and hide distractions at the perfect moment.
+With **aspose slides maven**, you get programmatic access to every animation property, enabling dynamic slide generation that would be impossible with the PowerPoint UI alone.

 ## What You’ll Learn
 - **Loading Presentations** – Seamlessly load existing files.